What’s the problem with passwords?

 • Employees who have no problem remembering different usernames and passwords.

-• Employees that give it three tries before they’re locked out and start harassing the help desk.
+• Employees that give it three tries before they’re locked out and start harassing the service desk.

 • Employees who choose to rely on the good old post-it note they stick on their monitor, openly and publicly.